MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ## Deployment considerations

-TODO: write intro later

-### Subscription topology for deployment environments

-The application (and new features) must be tested thoroughly as part of the application lifecycle before releasing to  production.
-Here are some key points.
+Failed deployments or erroneous releases are common causes for application outages.
+Here are some points to consider so that the application (and new features) are tested thoroughly as part of the application lifecycle.
+When deploying the workload in a landing zone, you'll need to integrate your design with the platform-provided resources and goverance.

+### Deployment environments

+Here are some considerations:

-- **Isolation**.
-It's a common practice to place workloads in separate environments for development, pre-production, and production.
+- **How is isolation maintained**.
+It's a general practice to place workloads in separate environments for development, pre-production, and production.
 The production environment _must_ be isolated from other environments.
 Lower environments should also  maintain a level of isolation.

-- **Lifecycle**.
+- **What is the lifecycle**.
 Environments have different lifecycle requirements.
 Some are long standing while others are ephemeral (short-lived), which can be created and destroyed as needed through continuous integration/continuous deployment (CI/CD) automation.

+- **What are the tradeoffs**.
+Consider the tradeoffs between isolation of environments, complexity of management, and cost optimization.

+#### Production

+One production environment is required for global, regional, and stamp resources owned by the application team.
+These resources will run, deploy, maintain, and monitor the application, across all regions.
+Factor in resources needed for production runtime _and_ the side-by-side zero-downtime deployments.
+In addition, there are build agents, Azure Bastion, and jump boxes needed for management.

+#### Pre-production

+Pre-production environments, such as staging and integration, are needed to make sure the application is tested in an environment that simulates production, as much as possible.
+These environments are short-lived and should be destroyed after validation tests are completed.

+#### Development

+Development must be done in completely separate environment.
+This environment should be a scaled down version of production, containing all relevant Azure resources and components used by the application.
+It's recommended that development enviroments are short-lived.
+The enviroment should share the lifetime of a feature.
+For instance, you can create a new development environment tied to the feature branch and destroy it when the feaure is merged with an upstream branch.
+Consider using automated pipelines for that purpose.

+Multiple features should be simultaneously developed in multiple dedicated environments.
+Shared environments for parallel feature development should be avoided as they can cause bugs to leak into production environment.

+### Subscription topology for workload infrastructure

-Using subscriptions as a way to contain the environments can achieve the required level of isolation.
+Using subscriptions to contain the environments can achieve the required level of isolation.
 The subscriptions themselves are usually not ephemeral while the deployments within them can be.
+The application landing zone subscription is provisioned by your platform team.

 All application landing zone subscriptions inherit the same governance from the organization's management groups.
-That way, consistency with production is ensured, in terms of testing and validation.
-However, subscription topology can become complex.
+That way, consistency with production is ensured for testing and validation.
+However, subscription topologies can become complex.
 Depending on the number of environments, you'll need several subscriptions for just one workload.
 Depending on the type of environment, some enviroments might need dedicated subscriptions while other environments might be consolidated into one subscription.

-Regardless, the application landing zone subscription must be provisioned by your platform team.
-Work with them to design the topology so that the overall reliability target for the workload is met.
-Consider the tradeoffs between isolation of environments, complexity of management, and cost optimization.
-Avoid usage of shared resources between environments, even when environments are colocated in the same subscription.
+Regardless, work with the platform team to design a topology that meets the overall reliability target for the workload.
+Avoid using shared resources between environments, even when environments are colocated in the same subscription.

 **Production**

-One production environment is required for global, regional, and stamp resources owned by the application team.
-These resources will run, deploy, maintain, and monitor the application, across all regions.
-Factor in resources needed for production runtime _and_ the side-by-side zero-downtime deployments.
-In addition, there are build agents, Azure Bastion, and jump boxes needed for management.

 There might be resource limits defined on the subscription given to you as part of the application landing zone.
 If you colocate all those resources in one subscription, you may reach those limits.
 Based on your scale units and expected scale, consider a more distributed model.
 For example,